 Blending beautifully into the surrounding desert, boutique stay Alto Atacama Desert Lodge & Spa offers equal opportunities for adventurous excursions and blissful relaxation.
 Spend days hopping between the six pools, destressing in Puri Spa, or spotting birds swooping over Lake Tilo, or follow expert staff on guided, bilingual tours through the desert’s otherworldly landscape.
 Back at this eco-friendly stay, dark adobe walls keep the art-lined interiors cool; a locavore-lover’s restaurant (with a serious selection of Chilean wines) keep hunger at bay and thirsts deliciously quenched.
 Wind down with evenings by the bonfire under the stars, pisco in hand.

-Rates include buffet breakfast.
-All-inclusive rates also cover round-trip airport transfers, lunch and à la carte dinners (wine and spirits included), transfers to San Pedro de Atacama, open-bar until 11.30pm and use of mountain bikes.
+Rates include breakfast.
+All-inclusive rates also cover round-trip airport transfers, lunch and à la carte dinner (wine and spirits included), transfers to San Pedro de Atacama, open-bar, minibar refills, use of mountain bikes, an astronomy session.

 The hotel's gardens were designed by expert botanist Verónica Poblete; you’ll find nearly every type of flora native to the Atacama Desert, including shade trees, fragrant plants and herbs.
 There’s also an organic garden, used by the restaurant.